 The stereo is equipped with Apple AirPlay® and built-in Wi-Fi and Bluetooth®.
 The stereo is capable of doing over-the-air software updates, on a touchscreen display.
 The stereo also includes advanced SiriusXM-ready features.
-It is located on the port console.
-There are two speakers in the bow and two in the cockpit.
-The stereo can also be operated with the remote mounted at the helm station.
+It is located at the helm station.
+There are two speakers in the bow and two speakers near the helm.
 Refer to the stereo owner's manual in your Owner's Packet for specific instructions on using this unit.